Specsavers County Championship – Live Match Updates – July 6th – July 10th 2019

 The normally obdurate Nick Browne hammered two sixes in his unbeaten 33 that helped Essex to the summit of the Specsavers County Championship, albeit briefly while erstwhile leaders Somerset complete their current fixture.

 Set 92 to win for their sixth win in seven matches, Essex got home with a full day and eight wickets to spare.
+If you are a betting person you can use free bet calculator to guage the match predictions.

-There were a few squeaks along the way: they lost Sir Alastair Cook with just 22 on the board.
+However, there were a few squeaks along the way: they lost Sir Alastair Cook with just 22 on the board.
 The former England captain had been dropped at first slip by Tom Kohler-Cadmore off Steven Patterson before he had scored.
 But lightning did not strike twice as he departed to the same combination for six.

 Browne and Tom Westley showed aggressive intent by launching straight sixes as they upped the tempo after tea.
 But that aggression proved to be Westley’s downfall when he had a rush of blood against Keshav Maharaj and was stumped by Jonathan Tattersall for 31 from 43 balls.